Post-punk revival: Background

 There was interest in garage rock and elements of punk in the 1980s and 1990s, and by 2000 local music scenes in several countries had bands playing alternative and indie music.
 The Detroit rock scene included the White Stripes and the Von Bondies.
-New York's scene included the Strokes, Interpol, Yeah Yeah Yeahs, TV on the Radio, LCD Soundsystem, the Walkmen, the Rapture, and Liars.
-In Los Angeles & San Francisco, the scene was centered around Black Rebel Motorcycle Club, Brian Jonestown Massacre, the Dandy Warhols and Silversun Pickups.
+New York's scene included the Strokes, Interpol, Yeah Yeah Yeahs, Le Tigre, TV on the Radio, LCD Soundsystem, the Walkmen, the Rapture, and Liars.
+In Los Angeles and San Francisco, the scene was centered around Black Rebel Motorcycle Club, Brian Jonestown Massacre, the Dandy Warhols and Silversun Pickups.
 Other countries had their own local bands incorporating post-punk music.

-2001–2006: Commercial breakthrough
+2001–2007: Commercial breakthrough

 The commercial breakthrough from these scenes began initially in the UK, and was led by a small group of bands.
-The Strokes emerged from the New York club scene with their debut album, Is This It (2001), which debuted at No. 2 in the UK and cracked the Top 50 in America.
+The Strokes emerged from the New York club scene with their debut album, Is This It (2001), which debuted at No. 2 in the UK and cracked the Top 40 in America.
 The White Stripes, from Detroit, released their third album, White Blood Cells (2001), which charted decently in both the US and the UK, as well as spawning two transatlantic Top 25 singles.
 The Hives, from Sweden, became a mainstream success with their compilation album Your New Favourite Band (2001) which peaked at No. 7 on the UK charts.
-Also in 2001, Black Rebel Motorcycle Club's debut album hit No. 5 in the UK.
+Also in 2001, Black Rebel Motorcycle Club's debut album, B.R.M.C., hit No. 5 in the UK.
 The Vines, from Australia, released Highly Evolved in 2002, which was a top 5 success in both England and Australia, and peaked at No. 11 in the US.
 Along with the Strokes, White Stripes, Hives and others, they were christened by parts of the media as the "The" bands, and dubbed "the saviours of rock 'n' roll", prompting Rolling Stone magazine to declare on its September 2002 cover, "Rock is Back!"
 This press attention, in turn, led to accusations of hype, and some dismissed the scene as unoriginal, image-conscious and tuneless.
 According to Reynolds, "apart from maybe the White Stripes, none could really be described as retro".

 In the wake of this attention, existing acts like Yeah Yeah Yeahs were able to sign to major record labels.
-A second wave of bands that managed to gain international recognition as a result of the movement included Interpol, the Black Keys, the Killers, Kings of Leon, Modest Mouse, the Shins, the Bravery, Spoon, the Hold Steady, and the National in the US, and Franz Ferdinand, Bloc Party, the Futureheads, The Cribs, the Libertines, Kaiser Chiefs and the Kooks in the UK.
+A second wave of bands that managed to gain international recognition as a result of the movement included Interpol, the Black Keys, the Killers, Kings of Leon, Modest Mouse, the Shins, the Bravery, Spoon, the Hold Steady, and the National in the US, and Franz Ferdinand, Bloc Party, the Futureheads, the Cribs, the Libertines, Kaiser Chiefs and the Kooks in the UK.
 Arctic Monkeys were the most prominent act to owe their initial commercial success to the use of Internet social networking, with two No. 1 singles and Whatever People Say I Am, That's What I'm Not (2006), which became the fastest-selling debut album in British chart history.